Colorado Springs Construction Accident Lawyer

 - Work within the radius of a crane

-- Work in-between a piece of equipment and another object
+- Stand between a piece of equipment and another object

 - Work in close proximity to heavy machinery

-Caught-in accidents can also occur when a workers body part becomes trapped in smaller piece of machinery.
-Workers can avoid this type of injury by enabling disable guards on equipment.
+Caught-in accidents can also occur when a worker's body part becomes trapped in a smaller piece of machinery.
+Workers can avoid this type of injury by enabling guards on equipment.
 Workers should never place their hands, arms, or other limbs near moving parts of a machine.
-If the worker is wearing long sleeves, loose clothing, or jewelry, he/she should be aware of potential caught-in accidents.
+If the worker is wearing long sleeves, loose clothing, or jewelry, he or she should be aware of potential caught-in accidents.
 Employees should never use equipment or machinery that is missing safety guards or any protective feature.

 Common Injuries: Electrocution Accidents

 Electrocution accidents are another common source of construction accidents, injuries and death.
-As part of the "Big Four Construction Hazards," electrocution is responsible for a nearly 4.5% of all deaths in the United States in 2006.
+As part of the "Big Four Construction Hazards," electrocution is responsible for a significant portion of workplace deaths in the United States.
 According to OSHA, 124 construction employees died from electrocution in 2006.
 Electricity enables construction employees to work, but it also poses a serious threat to employees' safety and wellbeing.

-To avoid this type of injury, construction workers should use personal protective equipment (such as gloves) to prevent electrocution injuries.
+To avoid this type of injury, construction workers should use personal protective equipment (such as gloves) to help prevent electrocution injuries.
 Workers should always ground electrical circuits properly and avoid using broken tools, wiring, and electrical systems.
 Additionally, employees should always close electrical panels and use flexible electrical cords.
-If an employer provides employees with old or broken electrical equipment, he/she could be held responsible for employee injuries and death.
+If an employer provides employees with old or broken electrical equipment, he or she could be held responsible for employee injuries and death.

 Preventing Construction Accidents